 “If you have nothing nice to say, say nothing”

-I haven’t always lived by this rule, believe me, ask my family and friends.
-I am quite the expert at the cutting remark, the bitchy aside, the darkest shade.
+I haven’t always lived by this rule - believe me, ask my family and friends.
+I am quite the expert at the cutting remark,

 But more and more recently, my mind keeps coming back to this phrase.